adasium/simple-tester/README.md

 ## TODO

 - option to choose what language you want to translate to
-- guessing filename encoding
 - add buttons for selecting none and all
-- show correct answers in a row
 - add option to do the test again